Diamonds are Forever: Sustainability and the World’s Favourite Gem

-will discuss the current state of the diamond industry and the differences between mined and lab grown diamonds.
-They will explore how our cultural opinion of diamonds is shifting as a result of these changes and what needs to be done to ensure a sustainable future for the industry.
+For this talk, our Editorial Directer Nina Sophia-Miralles and a panel of experts across jewellery and sustainability came together for an evening exploring the future of diamonds.
+We looked at the current state of the diamond industry and discussed the key differences between mined diamonds and lab grown gems.
+The rise in manufacture of lab grown diamonds and ever evolving techniques for their creation is beginning to impact the traditional diamond sector.
+We explored how our cultural opinion of diamonds is shifting as a result of these changes and what more needs to be done to ensure a sustainable future for the industry.

-Laura is the founder of Lark and Berry, a cultured diamond jewellery brand.
-Her brand launched early 2018, following her frustration at not being able to find affordable, high quality jewellery that guaranteed ethically mined diamonds.
+Laura is the founder and Managing Director of Lark and Berry, a cultivated diamond jewellery brand.
+Her brand launched in 2017, following her frustration at not being able to find affordable, high quality jewellery that guaranteed ethically mined diamonds.
 She finally found her solution in lab grown gems.
-The line is designed by world-renowned jewellery designer Katie Rowland and has been worn on the red carpet by Halima Aden, Martha Hunt and Michaela Coel to name a few.
-Lark and Berry is available globally online and at their standalone store in the heart of Marylebone, London.
+The line is designed by world-renowned jewellery designer Katie Rowland and has been worn on the red carpet by model Martha Hunt at Cannes Film Festival.
+Lark and Berry is available online and at their standalone Fitzrovia store.